aleshaleksey/fansys23/06-abilities.md

 **Original state**: A character only adds their [size] and [Dex] to their evasion.

 ___
-#### Mental Fight

-**Type**: (Supernatural)

-**Description**: The following abilities are "supernatural" and go off MP dice and SAP (instead of SP dice and NAP):
-+ Flurry
-+ Unarmed Strike I-IX
-+ Debilitating Strike
-+ Flash Step

-**Prerequisites**:
-+ SP dice total of at least 7.
-+ MP dice total of at least 7.
-+ Any 3 of "Flurry", "Unarmed Strike", "Debilitating Strike" and "Flash Step".

-**Special**: Prerequisites for further improvements of these abilities are also transferred to MP dice total.
-You still use Str/Dex to make the attack (SAP + [Dex]/[Str]).

-**Warning**: This is a bit niche and build dependant.
-It is here as homage to the belief that these abilities can be either "natural" or "supernatural".
-It does not necessarily improve the build.

-___
 #### Mage Hunter I

 **Description**: You may make a melee attack of opportunity against entities casting spells within reach, even if there are no kinetic components.